briansimiyuj/doctor-appointment-app/README.md

           a.
 Display a label based on the `targetSection`
           b.
 Display a text input field for the item name

+        3. Create a Modal Footer component and mount it on the Modal History Modal
+          a.
+Display a button for adding, editing, and deleting the item based on the mode of the modal

   ### Medical History Tab Context

   Medical History Tab context will be used to open and close the modals for adding, editing, and deleting medical history